 VDA’s (Voluntary Disclosure Agreements) are a hot topic so far in 2016.
-I believe companies that have been VDA_CTA_Finalout of compliance historically use the beginning of the year to course correct and get on the right footing from a sales and use tax perspective.
+I believe companies that have been out of compliance historically use the beginning of the year to course correct and get on the right footing from a sales and use tax perspective.

 If you are currently out of compliance, a VDA offers several benefits including a limited look back period, waiver of penalty, and some protection from an audit.